Frank McDougall

-Douglas Francis McDougall (born 21 February 1958) is a Scottish former professional footballer who played as a striker for Clydebank, St Mirren and Aberdeen in the 1970s and 1980s.
+Douglas Francis McDougall (21 February 1958 – 1 October 2023) was a Scottish professional footballer who played as a striker for Clydebank, St Mirren and Aberdeen in the 1970s and 1980s.

 Playing career

 Early career

 McDougall was brought up in the Cadder neighbourhood of Glasgow and, in his teens, showed promise as a boxer.
 His first involvement in professional football came after Hearts manager Bobby Seith saw him in a local amateur game and signed him on a schoolboy form for the Edinburgh club.

 McDougall's progress at Hearts was interrupted after an incident on a bus left him hospitalised for six months while his damaged eyesight was repaired.
 He later dropped to Junior level with Duntocher Hibs and Glasgow Perthshire, and despite an unsuccessful trial with Partick Thistle, signed for Clydebank in 1978.

 After scoring 28 goals in the 1978–79 season for Clydebank, he was bought by St Mirren for £150,000.
 This was a record transfer between two Scottish clubs at the time.